llexical/tortos/README.md

     ```
 - [Install Grub2 on OSX](http://wiki.osdev.org/GRUB#Installing_GRUB_2_on_OS_X), Grub2 is your bootloader.

-- `brew install xorriso` so you can build ISO's and run them.
+- `brew install xorriso qemu` so you can build & run ISO's

 - `make build` to compile, verify and build your ISO.